 In infancy, the stools should look like a homogenous mixture with no flakes, threads, mucus or lumps, without any particular offensive smell.
 While passing stool, the infant’s facial expressions should not show fear or pain, normal stools of an infant are neither watery nor hard.
 These could be called pasty with bright yellow colour.
 Grey or white stools suggest liver derangement.

 Loose stools are second nature in children, most of the diarrhea’s never need a treatment.
 For example, a new-born would develop diarrhea upon first taking the mother’s milk, this form is natural and as the milk acted as a laxative.
 But then there are forms that require urgent medical intervention.
 Infants are very susceptible to temperature changes, an exposure to cold while washing can also induce loose stools, care to be taken to warmly wrap the infant in winters around the abdomen, chest and legs.

-Change in colour, smell and texture are usually the first signs that points to intestinal derangement, the stools becomes sour and cause redness around the anus, colour may take a greenish tinge and may become as green as freshly mashed grass.
+Change in colour, smell and texture are usually the first signs that point to intestinal derangement, the stools become sour and cause redness around the anus, colour may take a greenish tinge and may become as green as freshly mashed grass.
 The smell takes a pungent note and stools may contain particles of undigested food